 Marco P. Apolinario

 I received my B.Sc. in Electronics Engineering from the National University of Engineering (UNI), Peru, in 2017.
-My path has included research experiences at Texas Instruments - Kilby Labs, the Jicamarca Radio Observatory, and INICTEL-UNI.
-I am a recipient of the Beca Presidente de la República (PRONABEC) fellowship and the NSF AccelNet NeuroPAC Fellowship, supporting international research on neuromorphic learning hardware at TU Delft.
+I have held research positions at Texas Instruments – Kilby Labs, INICTEL-UNI, and as a Visiting Researcher at TU Delft.
+I am a recipient of the Beca Generación del Bicentenario (PRONABEC) fellowship and the NSF AccelNet NeuroPAC Fellowship.